Skip to content

 Frequently Asked Questions

 The Davis-Stirling Common Interest Development Act (Civil Code §§ 4000–6150) is California's comprehensive law governing HOAs and condominium associations.
-It establishes fundamental homeowner rights including the right to inspect association records (§ 5200), attend and speak at board meetings (§ 4900), and recover attorney's fees as the prevailing party in enforcement actions (§ 5975).
-The Act also mandates specific procedures for elections, assessments, rule changes, and dispute resolution that your HOA must follow.
+It establishes homeowner rights including the right to inspect association records (§ 5200), attend board meetings (§ 4900), and recover attorney's fees as the prevailing party in enforcement actions (§ 5975).
+It also requires HOAs to follow specific procedures for elections, assessments, and rule changes.

 Yes.
 Under Civil Code § 5975(c), the prevailing party in an action to enforce HOA governing documents is entitled to reasonable attorney's fees.
-However, courts have discretion in determining what is "reasonable," and California law requires that parties attempt alternative dispute resolution (ADR) before filing suit in superior court under Civil Code § 5930.
-Failure to participate in ADR can affect your ability to recover fees and may impact the outcome of your case.
-Our attorneys ensure proper ADR compliance to maximize your fee recovery.
+However, before filing suit in superior court, parties must attempt alternative dispute resolution (ADR) under Civil Code § 5930.
+Failure to participate in ADR can affect your ability to recover fees.

-Under Civil Code § 5200, California homeowners have the right to inspect and copy association records including financial documents, meeting minutes, membership lists, contracts, and correspondence.
-Your HOA must make records available within 10 business days of receiving a written request and can only charge reasonable costs for copies.
-If your HOA refuses or unreasonably delays access, you can petition the court, and the association may be liable for a penalty of up to $500 per denial plus attorney's fees.
+Under Civil Code § 5200, you have the right to inspect and copy association records including financial documents, meeting minutes, membership lists, and contracts.
+The HOA must make records available within 10 business days of a written request and can only charge reasonable costs for copies.

-California law places strict limits on HOA assessments.
-Regular assessment increases cannot exceed 20% above the prior fiscal year without a membership vote (Civil Code § 5605).
-Special assessments that exceed 5% of the current fiscal year's budgeted gross expenses require approval by a majority of the members at a properly noticed meeting.
-Emergency assessments for immediate threats to health and safety are exempt, but must still follow specific procedures.
-If your HOA has violated these limits, you have grounds to challenge the assessment.
+California law limits regular assessment increases to 20% above the prior year without a member vote (Civil Code § 5605).
+Special assessments exceeding 5% of the current fiscal year budget require approval by a majority of members.
+Emergency assessments for immediate safety threats are exempt from these limits.

 Areas We Serve

-LS Carlson Law represents homeowners throughout California in HOA disputes.
-Our attorneys handle cases in every major region of the state, including:
+LS Carlson Law represents homeowners in HOA disputes across every major region of California — and we only take one side of the table.
+Yours.

 Southern California